CatherineWilson511/Circulation-of-Salmonella/README.md

 # Circulation-of-Salmonella
-Here we deposit the data presented in the upcoming research paper 'Circulation of Salmonella spp. between humans, animals and the  environment in urban and rural, low-intensity, animal-owning agricultural systems in Malawi'.

 Here we deposit the data presented in the upcoming research paper entitled "Circulation of Salmonella spp. between humans, animals and the environment in urban and rural, low-intensity, animal-owning agricultural systems in Malawi".

 We provide the code for the analysis performed in the associated R code (Salmonella_genome_diversity.R and Salmonella_network.R).